-The Youth Commission and free MUNI for youth coalition members continue to push for an institutional commitment from the SFMTA.
-In a unanimous vote on April 15, 2014, the SFMTA approved a budget for 2015-2016 that prioritized the needs of low and moderate income youth.
 The new budget ratifies the continuation of the Free Muni for Youth program, and expands the program to include 18 year olds.
 The MTA Board also removed all "pilot" language from the youth pass program, and passed a resolution that expresses the MTA's commitment to continuing free Muni for youth as an on-going program far into the future.